MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

-`atomic_add()` is very slow here as it prevents parallelization, but it produces the correct sum.
+`atomic_add()` is horribly slow here as it completely stops parallelization, but at least the sum is correct now.

 <img src="./images/actual_id2.png" width="500">

-For better performance, you can reduce the number of atomic operations used with [workgroup reduction](#workgroup-reduction).
+For better performance, you can reduce the number of atomic operations with [workgroup reduction](#workgroup-reduction).

 Atomic operations only work on integer types by default, not floating or vector types which is annoying.